karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 ### Seasonal Depression

-I have a self-diagnosed mild case of seasonal depression.
+I've self-diagnosed myself with a mild case of seasonal depression.
 Being outside and getting sun makes me happy.
 Summer is my favorite season by far.
 Thus, I had way more Great days when the weather was warmer:

 <span style="color:#FF2600">[YEAR VIEW]</span>